Seti17/Seti17.github.io/README.md

 # Lab4

-This a simple IoT Geoweb app for ENGO651 - Lab 4.
+This is a simple IoT Geoweb app for ENGO651 - Lab 4.
-This is a simple web application that turns any smartphone into an IoT sensor by using the javascript geolocation API.
+This is a web application that turns any smartphone into an IoT sensor by using the javascript geolocation API.
 It's also a basic online mapping application for visualising the sensor's location on a smartphone.

 The Lab4 repository includes 1 file: